racket/rhombus/rhombus/0000-rhombus.md

 arguments, in which case it starts with a map containing the keyword keys and then adds additional keys.
 If a non-keyword key is used multiple times, the last use replaces the earlier ones.
-A map created by `Map` uses `equal?` hashing if no keywords arguments are provided or if any non-keyword arguments are provided, otherwise it uses `eq?` hashing.
+A map created by `Map` uses `equal'` hashing if no keywords arguments are provided or if any non-keyword arguments are provided, otherwise it uses `eq'` hashing.

 `Map` is also an annotation and a binding constructor.
 As an annotation or